Chaitu32/MyShell-Linux/README.md

 # MyShell-lunix

-#h2 Running Shell
+## Running Shell

+Open Terminal in current folder and run make.

+> make

+This will create an excutable file shell.
+Now just run it.

+> ./shell

-Files included in the Shell program:
+## Files included in the Shell program:

-Main.c : It takes the input line from stdin and divide mulitple commands into strings.
+*Main.c : It takes the input line from stdin and divide mulitple commands into strings.
 Then each command is identified and respective function is called.

-Header.h : Include all header files require for respective function.
+*Header.h : Include all header files require for respective function.

-Prompt.c : This file uses syscommands & struct gethostname(), struct passwd , getpwuid() to output username and hostname.
+*Prompt.c : This file uses syscommands & struct gethostname(), struct passwd , getpwuid() to output username and hostname.
 Also the current directory address is passed with pointer.

-Cd.c : The file uses commands chdir(), getcwd() to change address of cur_directory and also rewrite address string required for prompt.
+*Cd.c : The file uses commands chdir(), getcwd() to change address of cur_directory and also rewrite address string required for prompt.

-Pwd.c : This file uses getcwd to get current address.
+*Pwd.c : This file uses getcwd to get current address.

-Echo.c : It prints the input string to stdout similar to echo
+*Echo.c : It prints the input string to stdout similar to echo

-Pinfo.c : It prints information about a pid which is present in /proc/[pid]/ and it also uses read(), open() ,readlink() ,close() to get the info.
+*Pinfo.c : It prints information about a pid which is present in /proc/[pid]/ and it also uses read(), open() ,readlink() ,close() to get the info.

-Syscmd.c : it exectes the system command using fork(),execvp(),wait().
+*Syscmd.c : it exectes the system command using fork(),execvp(),wait().

-History.c : It stores the commands written in shell in myshell_his.txt (atmax 20 commands). it outputs last n(max 10) commands exeuted by shell.
+*History.c : It stores the commands written in shell in myshell_his.txt (atmax 20 commands). it outputs last n(max 10) commands exeuted by shell.

-Redir.c : handles redirection and calls the imple to implement the command.
+*Redir.c : handles redirection and calls the imple to implement the command.

-Pipe.c : Creates the pipe between to commands and calls redir for redirection handling.
+*Pipe.c : Creates the pipe between to commands and calls redir for redirection handling.

-Envar.c : It has two functions setenv and unsetenv .
+*Envar.c : It has two functions setenv and unsetenv .
 These will set enviroment variable and unset it.

-Jobs.c : it will display all background processes.
+*Jobs.c : it will display all background processes.
 It also has kjob , fg , bg and overkill functions in it.